 The Benefits of Compliance for Healthcare Workers

-The benefits of HIPAA compliance for healthcare workers are closely aligned to the patient experience.
-When patients are confident their private healthcare information will remain private, research shows patients are more willing to share information with healthcare workers.
+The primary benefits of HIPAA compliance for healthcare workers have previously been mentioned inasmuch as when patients believe private healthcare information will remain private, research shows patients are more willing to share information.
 This enables healthcare workers to make better treatment decisions, which can result in better patient outcomes.

 While this could be considered as a benefit of HIPAA compliance for patients, better patient outcomes typically raise workforce morale, which – for individual healthcare workers – results in a more rewarding work experience.
 Indirectly, this implies that the benefits of HIPAA compliance for healthcare workers can be greater satisfaction and motivation.